vojmaly/learn_c/README.md

 # Learning C

 This project is for learning C language.
 It contains structure of projects from basic to advance levels to master C language.
-0 is basic incremeting is more advanced.
+Zero is basic incrementing to advanced levels.

 > [!IMPORTANT]
 > **This project is now in progress because i work on it as i learn.**